sergevitali/next-testing/README.md

-This is from feature 2345:
+This is from feature of feture 2345:
 Feature Changes!
 Second one:
 another conflict happens!